guillemj7/guillemj7/README.md

 # Welcome to Guillem Juanico's portfolio!
 First of all, I would like to thank you for using your time to check this repository.
-Let's talk a little bit about myself.
+Let me tell you about some topics:

-## About myself
+## About my interests
+The boosting of AI and its applications in the recent years implies a change in the way we understand society and the world.
+The possibilities of this technology in fields like technology, economics, health, logistic,...  are difficult to seize, and the boundaries are yet to be discovered.

+Being part of the change drives me to improve and motivates me to keep discovering the potential that this new resource offers.
+I am interested in applying the latest Machine Learning, Deep Learning and Data science techniques in order to predict processes and understand the nature of phenomenon happening in real-world situations.

 ## About my education
 I have just finished studying my bachelor's degree in Mathematics at Universitat Autònoma de Barcelona which I have enjoyed a lot.
 During these last years, I have had the opportunity to learn about several mathematical theories and techniques.
 However, the degree does not limit to this kind of knowledge.
 It is well-known that mathematics are an analytical, abstract, logical subject.
 This is not a coincidence.